Furnace Repair Checklist

 - Install the new filter with the arrow pointing toward the furnace to keep damage from happening.

-Flat filters need to be replaced every month, while pleated filters should last around three months.
-You could also buy a washable filter that you can use for about 10 years.
+Flat filters need to be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more often.

 To make the process smoother down the road, draw with a permanent marker on your heater outside or ductwork to show the airflow direction and filter size.